CPE

 Internal Revenue Service (IRS) penalties and fees for late filing, late payment or other errors can add up quickly for taxpayers.
-According to a recent government report, in 2022 alone the IRS collected more than $98.4 billion in unpaid assessments and assessed nearly $23.8 billion in additional taxes for returns not filed on time1.
-The payment for a simple mistake can be steep, but tax penalty abatement may be a solution.
+According to a recent government report, in 2022 alone the IRS collected more than $98.4 billion in unpaid assessments and assessed nearly $23.8 billion in additional taxes for returns not filed on time1

-The IRS offers options to reduce or eliminate fees for your clients who may be facing tax penalties.
-Recent data shows that these abatements are underused, often because taxpayers or tax preparers don’t realize they are available.2 To take full advantage of tax penalty relief, it's helpful for your clients to understand the basics, including what tax penalty abatement is and who qualifies.
+The IRS offers options to reduce or eliminate fees for your clients who may be facing these tax penalties, although recent data shows that many taxpayers or tax preparers don’t even realize if they qualify for relief from these fees.2

 What is tax penalty abatement?